You look at the world and you think you already know how this is going to end.

 We are all different so regardless if your dream day involves cooking or baking, building or drawing, writing or playing, I hope that you can see yourself really enjoying yourself on a deep level.

-For me that involves freshly baked cookies and cinnamon buns, a hot cup of tea, and plenty of board games with friends and family to the tune of laughter.
+For me that involves freshly baked cookies and cinnamon buns, a hot cup of tea, and plenty of board games with friends and family accompanied with lots of laughter.

 All these alternatives, yours and mine, can be placed in the figure as a complex collage or simplified into one symbol.
 In this case I have chosen the heart, to symbolize the aspect of doing what you love.